nbloomf/feivel/README.md

 - **Examples:** There are some example templates in doc/examples.
 Each one comes with a makefile; have a look at these to see how to process templates.

 - **Tests:** The test/gold directory has a large collection of input-output pairs for testing intended behavior.
 Each test demonstrates one or two features.
-Normally, Feivel will not get a new version number if any of the tests do not pass, so these are guaranteed to represent actual behavior.
+Feivel will not get a new version number if any of the tests do not pass, so these are guaranteed to represent actual behavior.

 ## Development

 Feivel is written in Haskell and licensed under the GNU GPLv3.
-You are encouraged to poke around the source if you are so inclined.
 Currently the only way to install Feivel is to build it from source.

 - **To obtain the source code:** The public repo is at [GitHub](https://github.com/nbloomf/feivel).